oliviawestmacottssw/SSW.Rules.Content/categories/software-development/rules-to-better-wpf-and-silverlight.md

 ---
 Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Windows desktop applications | Windows 8 store applications & WPF](http&#58;//www.ssw.com.au/ssw/Consulting/Desktop-Development.aspx) and book in a consultant.
+If you still need help, visit [​Windows desktop applications | Windows 8 store applications & WPF​](http&#58;//www.ssw.com.au/ssw/Consulting/Desktop-Development.aspx)​ and book in a consultant.​​​